robwink/davinci_fork/davinci_build/windows/README.txt

 cd to parent of install directory and copy the nsi script there run NSIS on the script (after changing the defines at the top)

-Choose LZMA since it's the best compression
+Choose LZMA (solid) since it's the best compression.

+It'll take about 5 minutes to complete.